philipwalton/blog/articles/why-im-excited-about-native-css-variables.md

 #### Making exceptions

-To futher illustrate how making exceptions is easier in this paradigm, imagine if a `.Promo` component were added to the header, and buttons inside the `.Promo` component needed to look like normal buttons, not header buttons.
+To further illustrate how making exceptions is easier in this paradigm, imagine if a `.Promo` component were added to the header, and buttons inside the `.Promo` component needed to look like normal buttons, not header buttons.

 If you were using descendant combinators, you'd have to write a bunch of styles for the header buttons and then *undo* those styles for the promo buttons; which is messy and error prone, and easily gets out of hand as the number of combinations increases: